The testsOur aim is to get you your licence as quickly, cheaply and easily as possible. The tests available to you.

 DAS age to 24 and there are a number of restrictions imposed on the size

 and power of what you can take your test on and ride from 17 to 23.

-The DSA have closed all but one of the temporary sites and the MPTC deployment is sparce across our region and will not be increased.
-The on road element can still be taken locally at one of West Yorkshires' 4 test centres Bradford, Leeds, Halifax, Wakefield.
+The DVSA have closed all but one of the temporary sites and the MPTC deployment is sparce across our region and will not be increased.
+However the DVSA have just opened a second Mod1 testing facility at Steeton near Keighley.
+The on road element ( Mod 2 )can still be taken at one of West Yorkshires' 4 test centres Bradford, Leeds, Halifax, Wakefield.

 The test fees have already risen more than 200% since 2006 to almost £95.
 We will be using the best methods possible to train you and have acquired a large, flat, tarmaced site for Mod 1 off road training!
 There has been a few amendments to the order and layout of the off road test ( May 2011) and you now need to turn up dressed for test, no more flip flops and shorts!